TITLE 8 SOCIAL SERVICES

 (1) without regard to income eligibility;

-(2) depending on the assessment of need for the child and family or foster family; and
+(2) depending on the assessment of need for the child and family or resource family; and

 (3) as appropriate and to maintain stability of a placement.

-D. PSD arranges for childcare by providers who meet the requirements established by and who are licensed or certified by the CYFD childcare services bureau.
+D. PSD arranges for childcare by providers who meet the requirements established by and who are licensed or certified by the New Mexico early childhood education and care department.

-E. The child’s worker determines an appropriate childcare provider in cooperation with the child’s family or foster family.
+E. The child’s worker determines an appropriate childcare provider in cooperation with the child’s family or resource family.

-F. PSD follows the service standards and payment rates for childcare that are established by the child care services bureau within CYFD’s early childhood services division.
+F. PSD follows the service standards and payment rates for childcare that are established by the New Mexico early childhood education and care department.

 G. PSD arranges child protective services childcare from any of the following approved provider types: